 Ethics in writing

-Any contribution submitted for publication in Res novae must consists of the following elements:
+Articles submitted for publication in Res novae must consist of the following elements:

-Articles may be written in Slovene or English.
-Title, abstract and keywords must be written in both languages.
-Authors must be proficient in grammatics, terminology and style of the language in which they submit their article.
-The length of the scientific papers should be between 20 and 30 thousand characters (including spaces) and the length of expert papers between 15 and 25 thousand characters (including spaces).
-Normal case letters and characters must be used in “Times New Roman".
-The size of the title should be 16 (in bold), the size of the subtitles 12 (bold), the size of text 12 (normal), the size of footnotes 10 (normal), and the spacing between the lines 1.5
+Articles may be written in Slovene or in English.
+Title, abstract and keywords have to be written in both languages.
+Authors have to be proficient in grammar, style and terminology of the language in which they submit their article.
+The length of the original scientific articles is between 30 and 50 thousand characters (including spaces); the length of review scientific articles is between 20 and 40 thousand characters (including spaces).
+Articles are written in “Times New Roman” font.
+The size of the article’s main title should be 16 (bold), the size of individual titles 12 (bold), the size of subtitles 12 (cursive), the size of the main text 12 (normal), the size of footnotes 10 (normal); spacing between the lines should be 1.5.

 Graphs and Tables